AC Unit is Running, But Not Cooling

 SOLUTION: Lucky for you, this is an easy fix.
 All you need to do is replace the air filter and your unit should be close to cooling your space like normal.
 However, if the problem persists you will need to keep troubleshooting to see if there are additional issues.
 You may also want to call a licensed HVAC professional to inspect your unit and perform the necessary repairs.

-3. Condenser Unit Is Obstructed
+3. Obstructed Condenser Unit

 SOLUTION: Sometimes, removing the obstructions and cleaning your unit may be done yourself.
 But in other cases, it may require an HVAC professional to be called for a professional cleaning.
 It will help to have semi-annual tune-ups to prevent problems from occurring in your condenser unit.